Yogi Berra Stadium: History

 Yogi Berra Stadium has a seating capacity of 3,784 and a lawn seating that holds over 1,200 people, bringing the total capacity to 5,000.
 It is capable of holding overflow crowds with standing room and grass seating available in right field.
 These tickets are sold only in the event of an anticipated large crowd, such as on holidays or fireworks nights.

 Construction of the stadium was done in conjunction with another venue on the Montclair State campus.
-Floyd Hall, a resident of Montclair who was then serving as chief executive officer of Kmart, donated money to the university in order to build an ice arena, which is known as Floyd Hall Arena and is a multi-use facility that several of the area's high school hockey teams call home, and a new baseball stadium for Montclair State's team to replace their previous venue, Pittser Field.
+Floyd Hall, a resident of Montclair who was then chief executive officer of Kmart, donated money to the university in order to build an ice arena, which is known as Floyd Hall Arena and is a multi-use facility that several of the area's high school hockey teams call home, and a new baseball stadium for Montclair State's team to replace their previous venue, Pittser Field.
 Around this time the Northeast League, an independent minor baseball league, was looking for a team to replace the Bangor Blue Ox, which had folded.
 Hall bought into the league shortly thereafter and founded the Jackals, who were promptly given use of the new stadium once it was able to open.
 It was decided to name the stadium after Hall of Fame New York Yankees catcher Yogi Berra, who called Montclair home during his playing days and managerial career with the Yankees and their crosstown rivals, the New York Mets.

 Despite construction delays keeping the Montclair State baseball team from using the new park (they remained at Pittser Field for one additional season; Pittser Field was then converted into a soccer only stadium), it opened for business in time for the Jackals' inaugural game on June 5, 1998.
 Despite the stadium only being partially finished, as construction on an addition continued throughout the season, fans hungry for economical entertainment flocked to the ball park for a fun night out, and the park is well-constructed with good sight lines and no obstructed views from any of its seats.
 The park's dimensions are 308 feet to each of the corner outfields and 398 to center field; according to the Jackals, this was done on purpose as another honor for Berra.

 An addition was constructed to house the Yogi Berra Museum and Learning Center, which features various baseball memorabilia from Berra's playing days and a reconstruction of the original scoreboard from Yankee Stadium among various other things.
 A skybox was constructed as part of the museum, and has very limited access.
 Berra was the primary user of the seats, as he made personal appearances at least twice per year to sign autographs for the fans until 2015; he died several days after the conclusion of that season.
 The Jackals have also allowed the skybox to be used by professional scouts attending games.